Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: PROBLEM FORMULATION

-It should be noted that one can alternatively maximise the mean visibility of the target objects, which can be formulated as $\argmax_S \frac{1}{M}\sum_{o \in \mathbb{O}} \vis(o,S)$.
-However, this may result in some of the objects having very low or zero visibility in the favour of others having un-necessarily large visibility.
-But maximising the minimum visibility biases the optimisation algorithm towards sensor poses that guarantee the visibility of all target objects.
+One could alternatively maximise the sum of visibility of the target objects, formulated as $\argmax_S \sum_{o \in \mathbb{O}} \vis(o,S)$.
+However, doing so could result in some of the objects having very low or zero visibility in the favour of others having un-necessarily large visibility.
+In contrast, the formulation in Eq. \ref{eq:optimalP} biases the optimisation algorithm towards sensor poses that guarantee the visibility of all target objects.